 - 2.2 pounds Banana peeled

 - Juice of 3 Lime

-- Cook on higher heat until you have a strong rolling bowl, then reduce heat and let the jam cook very slowly.
-Cooking the jam should take you no more then 30 minutes all together.
+- Cook on higher heat until you have a strong rolling boil, then reduce heat and let the jam cook very slowly.
+Cooking the jam should take you no more than 30 minutes altogether.
 Check if the jam is set by placing a few drops of cooked hot jam into a very cold spoon.
-If it runs, the jam needs some more cooking. repeat the the test to see if it has set.
+If it runs, the jam needs some more cooking. repeat the test to see if it has set.
 Once the jam is ready pour into clean sterilized jars.
-Add a few drops of rum into the lid and close the lid well.
-Turn the jam upside down for a few hours, then store in a dry, dark and cool place.
+Tighten the lid over the jar.
+Turn the jam upside down to create a vacuum, then store it in a dry, dark, and cool place.

 - Store the opened jam jar in the fridge!

 - 1 serving = 1 Teaspoon, 70 servings ~ 3 jars